Saint Pierre and Miquelon: Before 1900

-Under the terms of the 1763 Treaty of Paris, which put an end to the Seven Years' War, France ceded all its North American possessions to Britain, though the British granted fishing rights to French fishermen along the Newfoundland coast, and as part of that arrangement returned Saint Pierre and Miquelon to France's control.
-After France entered the American Revolutionary War on the side of the United States and declared war on Britain, a British force invaded Saint Pierre and Miquelon and briefly occupied them, destroying all colonial settlements on the islands and deporting 2,000 colonists back to France.
-In 1793, during the French Revolutionary Wars, another British force landed in Saint Pierre and, in the following year, again deporting the French colonial population, and tried to establish a community of Anglophone settlers.
+The 1763 Treaty of Paris, which ended the Seven Years' War, resulted in the French ceding all of New France to Britain and Spain, though the British granted fishing rights to French fishermen along the Newfoundland coast and returned Saint Pierre and Miquelon to France.
+In 1778, after France joined the American Revolutionary War against Britain, British forces under Vice-Admiral John Montagu occupied Saint Pierre and Miquelon, burning all colonial settlements on the islands and deporting 2,000 colonists back to France.
+In 1793, another British force under Captain William Affleck occupied the islands during the War of the First Coalition; in the following year, they deported the island's French colonists and a British colony was established on Saint Pierre.